gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## How can I see my Researching Status?

-If you have some BOINC credits, you are in team Gridcoin and your email is correct in the gridcoinresearch.conf file you should see a list of the projects you are participating in when entering "*list cpids*" to the debug console of the wallet (Help -\> Debug Window -\> Console).
+If you have some BOINC credits, you are in team Gridcoin and your email is correct in the gridcoinresearch.conf file.
+You should see a list of

+your magnitude in each project when entering "*explainmagnitude*" to the debug console of the wallet (Help -\> Debug Window -\> Console).
 It may take 24-48 hours for new accounts to be populated.

-If you then type `rsa` you will see your Research Savings Account which displays, among other information of your research status, what you are owed.
-This is the payment you can expect within the near future.

 ## What does "diff" exactly measure?
 What does it tell if it's high or low?